Ekberjan/Face_Verification/README.md

-# Face-Verification Using Local Binary Patterns (LBP)
+# Face Verification Using Local Binary Patterns (LBP)
 **C++ Based Face Verification Using OpenCV and LBP**

 This is a project that performs face verification based on OpenCV.
 Few information before you use: